The Civil war saw the 1st use of armored

 Links

-Armored Trains in
+Armored Trains in the Civil War

-scale models from Bradford Exchange
+HO scale models from Bradford Exchange

 Civil War Railroad Yahoo group